ccmchain/ccmchain/dashboard/README.md

-## Go Ethereum Dashboard
+## Go Ccmchain Dashboard

-The dashboard is a data visualizer integrated into gccm, intended to collect and visualize useful information of an Ethereum node.
+The dashboard is a data visualizer integrated into gccm, intended to collect and visualize useful information of an Ccmchain node.
 It consists of two parts:

 * The client visualizes the collected data.
 * The server collects the data, and updates the clients.